Class-Based Views#

 schema = CustomerRead

 Two views, one shared dependency, one shared filter.
-Add a new tenant-scoped resource and you get the auth + scoping behaviour for free.
-For more elaborate compositions — soft delete, audit stamps, permission scoping layered together — see Composing views with mixins.
+Add a new tenant-scoped resource and it inherits the same auth + scoping behavior.
+For soft delete, audit stamps, and permission scoping, see Composing views with mixins.

 Dependency injection on class attributes#